 Yes, it’s all about selling products but it’s not how you convince shoppers!
 Educating your team members to understand is most critical, you need to shift their thinking or culture from product to user.

 Basically, you challenge them about creating scenarios where you map a content associated to a micro-conversion.
 What if they don’t do it?
 Which content are you triggering?
 We started NextUser like that for Freemium products.
 See the diagram below.

 To boost engagement and purchases, a brand has to display different content to each kind of customers.

 You need to think about the small steps driving to the macro-conversion.
 This will automatically require your team to think more holistically in terms of tools (e.g. customer journey, integrated channels).

 To do so, we like the framework suggested by Ovum to gauge your “Customer Experience Maturity”.
 Jeremy Cox characterized the correlation between a firm’s organizational coherence and its ability to remain relevant and deliver a compelling customer experience.
 The research demonstrates that less than 3% of companies have reached the ultimate level of maturity and 97% can think twice!

-Mapping content to each segment and retarget abandoners
+Mapping content to each segment and retargeting abandoners

 Showing is convincing!
 This is the strategy that you need to adopt.
-At NextUser, prior the client onboarding, we create a Google Analytics study of 60 to 100 pages.
-The idea is to show them how to associate the right content directly from a segment to personalize by triggers rather than doing mass marketing.
-You must leverage existing data to identify key areas of opportunity, size it and clarify path & timing to revenue.
+At NextUser, prior to the client onboarding, we created a Google Analytics study of 60 to 100 pages.
+The idea was to show them how to associate the right content directly from a segment to personalize by triggers rather than doing mass marketing.
+You must leverage existing data to identify key areas of opportunity, size them and clarify the path & timing to revenue.

 Then, these learnings should be translated into scenario (or workflow) recommendations to develop an effective, high-impact roadmap.
 This offers you the opportunity to see the strategy and establish an action for your team with measurable results.